temporalio/workshop-nexus-intro-code/exercises/03_sync_handler/README.md

 The handler is an ordinary Python class with a decorator.
 The worker registers it the same way you would register a workflow or activity.

-Nothing happens at the Nexus boundary in this chapter, because the Payments workflow still calls `check_compliance` as a local activity.
+Nothing happens at the Nexus boundary in this chapter, because the Payments workflow still calls `check_compliance` as an activity on the same task queue.
 Chapter 4 swaps that call to use the endpoint that Chapter 2 created.

 ## Stop here